 - Helping people have more success in remaining alcohol free.

 There are other medications that can help with alcohol dependence as well.
-If you are concerned about your drinking or are concerned about a loved one, please discuss these signs and treatment options with your physician.
+If you are concerned about your drinking or are concerned about a loved one, please discuss these signs and alcohol treatment options with your physician.
+CleanSlate has clinics throughout the United States such as our Indianapolis alcohol recovery, addiction treatment in Florida, Hartford addiction treatment, or our North Adams alcohol recovery programs.
+Come and visit us to see how we can help with alcohol treatment.

 CleanSlate treats patients suffering from opioid or alcohol addiction with medication-assisted treatment (MAT) and a continuum of care to support each individual's journey to recovery.
 If you or someone you love needs help, contact us at 833-505-HOPE, or visit our website at www.cleanslatecenters.com to find the center nearest you.